harshdevcode/Blogs-Project/posts/what-is-learndash-how-does-learndash-work-in-sso.md

 When the student logs into the Identity Provider, WordPress SAML SSO Plugin fetches his or her identity information and attributes from the IdP.
 After successful authentication, the student is redirected back to the checkout page with the checkout fields pre-filled by the information fetched from the Identity Provider.
 Once a student purchases a course, the student is assigned a role that allows the student to access the content of the course he purchased.

-### Why is miniOrange a great choice for LearnDash SSO? {#why-is-miniorange-a-great-choice-for-learndash-sso?}
+### Why is miniOrange a great choice for LearnDash SSO? {#why-is-miniorange-a-great-choice-for-learndash-sso}
 miniOrange solutions provide varied features along with Single Sign-On (SSO) which makes plenty of LearnDash use cases possible.

 ![LearnDash Single Sign-On (SSO)](/blog/assets/2023/learndash-sso-features-set.webp)